hcs42/heapkeeper-old/doc/hkshell.rst

   commands that touched at least one post.
 - *ep*, *event_printer* -- If ``on``: prints all events.

-.. autofunction:: on()
+.. autofunction:: on(feature)
-.. autofunction:: off()
+.. autofunction:: off(feature)

 Utilities
 ---------

-.. autofunction:: shell_cmd
+.. autofunction:: hkshell_cmd
-.. autofunction:: define_cmd
+.. autofunction:: register_cmd